Almondvale Stadium: History

 The stadium has changed names several times due to sponsorship deals.
-However, supporters of the club continue to call the stadium Almondvale or the 'Vale.
 It was previously officially titled the City Stadium in the early 2000s due to a sponsorship deal with the City group.
 It had also been called the West Lothian Courier Stadium before that.
 However, after the club were taken over by the Lionheart Consortium in 2005, it reverted to its original name, Almondvale Stadium.
 It was renamed 'Braidwood Motor Company Stadium' in a three-year naming rights deal in May 2010.
 In June 2013, it was renamed again for sponsorship reasons to 'Energy Assets Arena'.
-In September 2015, it was renamed again for sponsorship reasons to its current name of 'Tony Macaroni Arena'.
+In September 2015, it was renamed again for sponsorship reasons to the 'Tony Macaroni Arena'.
 The club announced the end of the sponsorship deal in March 2024.

 On 7 April 2011, there were rumours that the stadium could be sold off to a supermarket development, and in turn finance a new stadium, of slightly smaller design, a mile away.
 However, nothing came of these rumours.